coder-xiaomo/aicode-prompt-standard/README.md

 2. **Editor-Specific Files**: `.prompt/rules/project.{editor}.md` (loaded by specific editors)
 3. **Directory Structure**: Supports subdirectory organization, with `index.md` as the directory entry file
 4. **Merge Strategy**: Content from all matching files will be merged, with editor-specific configurations extending global configurations
+5. **Path-Specific Rules**: For monorepos, uses glob patterns to apply different prompts to different paths

 ## Configuration File Format (`.prompt/config.json`)